we actually tried various approaches at the same time.

 After only two nights we recorded the following video, the nearby "standard" photo-trap didn't notice a thing.

-To confirm the hypothesis we needed a counterexample.
 We set a photo-trap along a riverbank (it's very difficult to spot places on land frequented by otters, that's why it's so important to record them on the marking sites).
-The camera was pointed to a small stretch of pebbles and stones with shallow, nearly still water: if an otter were to pass here would have had the time to heat up enough to trigger the PIR sensor.
+The camera was pointed to a small stretch of pebbles and stones with shallow, nearly still water:

 And so it was: after few days the camera recorded the following video.